 Requirements to set up a Cyprus Company:

 - Company name: The name of a company must be approved by the registrar of companies and official receiver in Cyprus before applying to incorporate the company.
 No identical or similar names to existing companies are permitted as this may cause confusion.

 - Activities of the Company: The main objects/ purpose of the company must be stated in the proposed company’s Memorandum of Association.

 - Share capital: The Cyprus Companies Law provides for a minimum of one share and at least one registered shareholder.
 The minimum required share capital for a company is €1 which may conveniently be divided into 1 share of €1 each – issued and fully paid upon incorporation.

 - Shareholders: The minimum number of “registered” and/ or “beneficial” shareholders could be one and can either be an individual or a legal corporate entity.
 Trusts may also be shareholders in a Cyprus company.
 Trustee shareholders will frequently hold the shares allowing the beneficial owner to retain anonymity.

-- Directors: At least one director is necessary and may be a Cypriot resident individual, a corporate entity or a non-resident (foreign) individual.
+- Directors: At least one director is necessary and can be a Cypriot resident individual, a corporate entity, or a non-resident (foreign) individual.
 It is advisable to appoint local directors if one wishes to have effective management and control in Cyprus rendering the company resident in Cyprus for tax purposes.